-In June 2016, the Financial Accounting Standards Board (FASB) issued ASU 2016-13 (ASC 326), which, together with all subsequent amendments, replaces the incurred loss methodology with an expected loss methodology referred to as the current expected credit loss (CECL) methodology.
+In June 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-13 (ASC 326), which, together with all subsequent amendments, replaces the incurred loss methodology with an expected loss methodology referred to as the current expected credit loss (CECL) methodology.
 The CECL methodology utilizes a lifetime expected credit loss measurement objective for the recognition of credit losses and is based on historical loss information, current conditions, and reasonable and supportable forecasts.
-Our notes receivable, repayment guarantees, investment in finance leases, and deferral and restructuring receivables (collectively referred to herein as

-Guarantees and Financed Receivables) are the primary financial exposures within the scope of ASC 326.
+Our Guarantees and Financed Receivables are the primary financial exposures within the scope of ASC 326.
 Our trade receivables related to aircraft operating leases are not within the scope of ASC 326.